Philippine offshore gaming operator

-Philippine Offshore Gaming Operators (POGOs) is the official designation for firms operating in the Philippines which offer online gambling services to markets outside the Philippines.
+Philippine offshore gaming operators (POGOs), renamed Internet gaming licensees (IGLs) in October 2023, are firms operating in the Philippines that offer online gambling services to markets outside the country, with a significant portion catering to the Chinese market.
+POGOs began operating in the Philippines in 2016.

+They have been regulated by the Philippine government since 2016, at the start of Rodrigo Duterte's presidency.
+During this period, the industry flourished and generated significant revenues for the Philippine government.
+POGOs were eventually banned and declared illegal by President Bongbong Marcos.

 Background

-Philippine Offshore Gaming Operators or POGOs are online gambling firms that operate in the Philippines but cater to customers outside the country.
-To operate legally they must be licensed by the Philippine Amusement and Gaming Corporation (PAGCOR).
-They are obliged to restrict any individual in the Philippines regardless of citizenship, Filipino citizens regardless of location, and potential patrons in countries and territories where offshore gambling is illegal from availing their services; failure to do so risks license revocation.
+Philippine offshore gaming operators or POGOs are online gambling firms that operate in the Philippines but cater to customers outside the country.
+To operate legally, they must be licensed by the Philippine Amusement and Gaming Corporation (PAGCOR).
+They are obliged to restrict any individual in the Philippines, regardless of citizenship, Filipino citizens regardless of location, and potential patrons in countries and territories where offshore gambling is illegal, from availing their services.
+Failure to do so risks license revocation.

-PAGCOR started the processing of license applications for POGOs in 2016 after it decided not to renew the license of local online gambling firm PhilWeb in an effort to boost its revenue.
+In 2016, PAGCOR started the processing of license applications for POGOs, in an effort to boost its revenue, after it decided not to renew the license of local online gambling firm PhilWeb.

 There are three license categories.
-Category 1 involves services that have live streaming with women online gambling dealers.
-Category 2 and 3 are sub-sectors of business process outsourcing (BPO) which provide back office support.
+Category 1 involves services that have live streaming, with women online gambling dealers.
+Category 2 and 3 are sub-sectors of business process outsourcing (BPO), which provide back office support.

 However, the IT and Business Process Association of the Philippines (IBPAP), an umbrella industry group of BPOs, do not consider POGOs in general as BPOs.
-IBPAP's members are registered with either the Philippine Economic Zone Authority or the Board of Investments while POGOs get their license to operate from PAGCOR, a fact the group argues differentiate POGOs from BPOs.
+IBPAP's members are registered with either the Philippine Economic Zone Authority or the Board of Investments.
+POGOs get their license to operate from PAGCOR, a fact the group argues differentiate POGOs from BPOs.

+Reportedly, legal members of the POGO industry voluntarily started an organization, the Association of Service Providers and POGOs (ASPAP).

+In June 2021, the Senate approved a bill imposing additional taxes on POGOs.
+The bill, which was supported by 17 senators—Pia Cayetano, Bong Go, Bong Revilla, Imee Marcos, Bato dela Rosa, Joel Villanueva, Manny Pacquiao, Cynthia Villar, Tito Sotto, Migz Zubiri, Sonny Angara, Koko Pimentel, Win Gatchalian, Ralph Recto, Grace Poe, Dick Gordon, and Nancy Binay— was signed into law by President Duterte in September 2021.